Who We Are

 We want to be a changing force and combine the two.
 We want to give folks access to great content without a paywall and with exceptional accessibility.
 We want to give local voice actors and artists a platform that is dedicated to sustainability, Indigenous cultural resurgence, equitable art consumption as well as production, and diversity.
 Furthermore, we want to create a platform that attracts a diverse range of visitors so artists’ work can be vastly discovered and enjoyed.

 So, what the heck does that all mean?
 What do we actually plan to DO?
 Great question!
-Eavesdrop is a quarterly literary magazine that is dedicated to publishing talented, diverse writers, new and established, in a sustainable fashion via audio and written anthologies of poetry, fiction, and CNF.
+Eavesdrop is a literary magazine that is dedicated to publishing talented, diverse writers, new and established, sustainably via audio and written anthologies of poetry, fiction, plays, visual art and CNF.
 We want to be predominantly a digital magazine with a serious focus on audio.
 Podcasts will be posted alongside regular written content and we will talk about EVERYTHING.
-Evelyn and Larissa will dive into the perspectives of writers versus publishers, agents, editors, and much more.
-Anthologies and podcasts are cool, but we will also have non-anthology content rolling in every month, offer digital courses, readings, and seminars, and have special events to bolster our community.
+We will dive into the perspectives of writers versus publishers, agents, editors, and much more.
+Anthologies and podcasts are cool, but we will also have non-anthology content rolling in, offer digital courses, readings, and seminars, and have special events to bolster our community.
 The coolest part of our vision, in our opinion, is that every piece of written content will be read out by a human and every audio piece will be transcribed by a human.
 Yes, by hoomans (unless, of course, our boss’ corgi wants a voice-acting job).
+We also accept submissions in spoken word, something that is not yet common in the literary sphere.

 The Promise

 What does sustainability look like for us?
 Well, firstly, we don’t plan on publishing many paper copies, perhaps once a year, in an effort to reduce our footprint.
 The paper copies we do publish will all be West Coast made from recycled materials.
 We recognize some folks don’t have digital access, and that is something we always consider.
 Secondly, we want to give back to the community just as much or more than we are given.
 If folks can give, we can do more, if they can’t, we will do everything we can with what we have to enrich the spaces around us.
 That said, we want to pay artists.
 We are artists.
 We know how tough it can be to dedicate yourself to practice with no guarantee.
 It’s terrifying and we want to give Canadian artists a chance to get their art out to as many eyes and ears and hands as possible.
 Now more than ever artists are struggling to continue their work, an essential work that is so undervalued.
 People need art and we want to provide it as often as we can without requiring anything in return, but your help, dear reader, will allow us to reach so much further.
-Affluence should not be a precursor for art consumption, but supporting with what you can when you can will help neighbours, friends, and family across vast distances enjoy the diverse art Canada has to offer.
-Therefore, our fiscal sustainability promise is that we will never put up a paywall for our quarterly digital anthologies and podcasts, but you can support this work by purchasing limited prints, signing up for our Patreon which will have extra advice, podcasts, and other content for supporters, attending our events, or, you know, telling a friend about us!
-Lastly, we live on different parts of the West Coast, on the traditional, unceded territories of many Indigenous peoples, and we are responsible for taking care of this land that we are guests on.
-We will strive to work with communities so that Indigenous voices are heard loudly through our platform as well as BIPOC, Disabled, and Queer voices.
+Affluence should not be a precursor for art consumption, but supporting with what you can when you can will help neighbours, friends, and family across vast distances enjoy the diverse art this community has to offer.
+Therefore, our fiscal sustainability promise is that we will never put up a paywall for our digital anthologies and podcasts, but you can support this work by purchasing limited prints and handmade digital copies, becoming a member of Eavesdrop, listening to podcasts, attending our events, or, you know, telling a friend about us!
+Lastly, we live on different parts of the West Coast, on the traditional, unceded territories of many Indigenous peoples, and we are responsible for taking care of this land that we are uninvited guests on.
+We acknowledge that the lands we live, listen, and grow on were acquired through the breaking of Treaty Agreements, and the oppression that resulted is still felt today, requiring much action and allyship to heal and rectify.
+We strive to listen and build equity from a place of self-education and gratitude, vowing to work with communities so that Indigenous voices are heard loudly through our platform as well as BIPOC, Disabled, and Queer voices.
 We are committed to creating a magazine through a decolonial lens and dedicated to making our content accessible for neurodivergent folks as well as readers/listeners with both visual and hearing accessibility issues.
 Art brings people together, and bringing people together is imperative for a culturally sustainable future.

 The Final Drive

 To cap it off, Eavesdrop Magazine is queer-founded and operated and we plan to keep it that way indefinitely.
-We will strive to have multiple monthly guests with diverse backgrounds come on our podcasts to discuss the issues they’re facing in today’s writing and publishing industries.
+We aim to have monthly guests with diverse backgrounds come on our podcasts to discuss the issues they face in today’s writing and publishing industries.
 Alongside our current news takes and friendly discussions, we also want to offer industry expert advice for folks who want to embark on this journey.
-It’s rough out there, we know, and ideally, Eavesdrop can be a safe haven for people who want to learn just as much as it will be a place of engagement and enjoyment.
+It’s rough out there, we know, and ideally, Eavesdrop can be a haven for people who want to learn just as much as it will be a place of engagement and enjoyment.
 We want you to come along and learn with us, grow with us and our platform as the industries we have dedicated our lives to continue to change alongside the world, hopefully for the better.

 Sincerely,